 The unfortunate reality is that most families tend to live above their means–living paycheck to paycheck.
 They accrue credit card debt to fund a lifestyle that they can’t truly afford.
 In this instance, they are living above their means.

-Unlike the products that you purchase, the sense of peace and well-being that you get from having financial security and savings is long-lasting and contributes to a happy life.
+The sense of peace and well-being that you get from having financial security and savings is long-lasting and contributes to a happy life.

 While things like meeting up with your girls for brunch, fabulous jewelry, or the pick-me-up latte in the afternoon might provide joy at the moment, that joy is limited.
 In fact, if in the back of your mind you are worried about money, I’d argue that you cannot actually get joy from these types of purchases.